michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

-    other miners or even completely eliminate the efficiency loss by merging with them, but this is the mining centralization that it's essential to avoid in Bitcoin if we want to prevent miners from being able to effectively restrict (censor) which transactions are included in blocks.
+    other miners or even completely eliminate the efficiency loss by merging with them, but this is the mining centralization that it's essential to avoid in Bitcoin if we want to prevent miners from being able to easily censor which transactions are included in blocks.

 {% include references.md %}